Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Introduction

-We prove a number of appealing results and provide meaningful new insights in three data examples.
-We propose a $\ell_0$ prior on the complexity of models, which does not require specifying the correlation structure between variables effects \emph{a priori}, a task that can otherwise be challening in complex settings.
-We show that this prior, which stands in contrast to typical methods, which require strong assumptions to identify heterogeneity in settings with correlated effects, is minimax optimal.
+We prove several appealing results and provide new insights across three data examples.
+We propose an $\ell_0$ prior that encourages simple models by penalizing the \emph{number} of unique $\beta_k$'s in the model.
+This prior does not require specifying the correlation structure between variable effects \emph{a priori} and, we show, is minimax optimal in the sense of minimizing the worst-case discrepancy to the posterior obtained under a prior better aligned with the underlying correlation structure (which is, of course, unknown in practice).
 We characterize the approximation error of (functions of) parameters computed conditional on being in the RPS relative to the entire posterior.
 Finally, we propose conditions to restrict the set to candidate models only to those that are unique and interpretable, and, under these conditions, derive bounds on the size of the RPS.
 We propose an algorithm to enumerate the models in the RPS and demonstrate its potential to arrive at new scientific insights in the context of three data examples from diverse applied domains.
 In all three examples, we find divergent conclusions compared to those in the extant literature.

-In the remainder of this section, we provide more background on our approach and then give a road map for the rest of the paper.
-The term ``Rashomon'' references \citet{breiman2001statistical}'s ``Statistical Modeling: The Two Cultures'' paper that describes~``a multitude of different descriptions [equations $f(x)$] in a class of functions giving about the same minimum error rate'' as the \emph{Rashomon Effect}.
+In the remainder of this section, we provide background and a road map for the rest of the paper.
+The term ``Rashomon'' references \citet{breiman2001statistical}'s ``Statistical Modeling: The Two Cultures'' paper, which describes ``a multitude of different descriptions [equations $f(x)$] in a class of functions giving about the same minimum error rate'' as the \emph{Rashomon Effect}.
 The term is an allusion to a movie directed by Akira Kurosawa (based on a short story, \emph{In the Grove}, by Akutagawa Ry\={u}nosuke) that recounts the same event from multiple perspectives, representing several credible interpretations of the same situation.
-Breiman presents the Rashomon effect as an observation, but subsequent work, in the context of prediction, demonstrates that a Rashomon Set will essentially always exist in contexts with inherent noise~\citep{semenova2022existence}.
+Breiman presents the Rashomon effect as an observation, and subsequent work in the context of prediction demonstrates that Rashomon sets will essentially always exist in contexts with inherent noise~\citep{semenova2022existence, xin2022exploring}.